 Fredonia’s Spanish Adolescence Program allows you to combine two of your passions; your love of the Spanish language and culture, and your ambition to shape and develop young minds.
 Fredonia will help future Spanish teachers develop the ideas and practices that will make them effective in the classrooms of an increasingly complex and diverse society.

 The Fredonia Difference

-Fredonia’s Adolescence Education program in Spanish is one of the few in the nation to have achieved National Recognition status through the American Council on the Teaching of Foreign Languages (ACTFL) and the National Council for Accreditation of Teacher Education (NCATE), currently being replaced by the Council for the Accreditation of Educator Preparation (CAEP).
-The department has a dedicated, enthusiastic and rigorous faculty who offer a variety of exciting courses in literature, linguistics, film, translation and cultural issues.
+Fredonia’s Adolescence Education program in Spanish is one of the few in the nation to have achieved National Recognition status through the American Council on the Teaching of Foreign Languages (ACTFL).
+Fredonia's College of Education is a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP), a nationally recognized accrediting body approved by New York State Education Department.
+Fredonia has dedicated, enthusiastic and rigorous faculty who offer a variety of exciting courses in literature, linguistics, film, translation and cultural issues.
 We have several abroad programs in different countries as well as access to a multitude of programs through the SUNY system.

 Why Spanish Adolescence Education at Fredonia?